New Jersey Property Taxes Are Out of Control!

 As NJ real estate taxes skyrocket, many taxpayers have begun to look for ways to reduce their tax payments.
 One common method of accomplishing this is filing a tax appeal.
-However, since tax appeals afford relief to taxpayers who understand the law, the decision of whether to file an appeal will require a cursory understanding of how the process works.
+However, since tax appeals afford relief only to those taxpayers who take action and learn their rights, the decision of whether to file an appeal will require a cursory understanding of how the process works.

 The effort of appealing a property tax bill may prove

 well worth the time and effort involved.

 If you authorize us, we will take the necessary action to reduce your taxes and save you money.
 From negotiating your taxes with the local tax assessor, analyzing the property record card and appraisals, and finally, appealing your tax bill to the County Board of Taxation, we’ll be with you each step of the way.